lukpueh/try-repyV2/README.md

 # Try RepyV2!

-Try Repy was implemented as a web-based software development and execution environment for Repy, in the course of a bachelor seminar at the research group of Future Communication at the University of Vienna in 2011.
+Try Repy was implemented as a web-based software development and execution environment for Repy in the course of a bachelor seminar at the research group of Future Communication, University of Vienna, 2011.

 This repository contains a port of Try Repy to run on RepyV2 powered [Seattle](https://github.com/SeattleTestbed/docs) and [Sensibility](https://github.com/SensibilityTestbed/instructions) Testbed nodes.